jcgueriaud1/cooking-club/docs/1__event-view.md

 ```

 Import it in `styles.css`:

 ```css
 @import url('./views/events-view.css');
 ```

+The name of the event should be in blue, the primary color of Lumo theme.
+If you're comfortable with CSS, you can design the list of events with custom css.

-You can also see in this file `@import url('lumo-css-framework/all-classes.css');`
+In `styles.css`, you can also see in this file `@import url('lumo-css-framework/all-classes.css');`

-This file contains a lot of utility css classes that already uses the default values of the main Vaadin theme `Lumo`
+This file contains a lot of utility css classes that already uses the default values of the main Vaadin theme `Lumo`.

 ## Create an Event Card